pagopa/bs-utils/README.md

 # bs-utils

-A collective list of APIs for PSP Added Value Services for Banking Services Platform Official Product documentation is available [here](https://bankingservices.pagopa.it/docs/platform/apis/pagopa-banking-v4.0)
+A collective list of APIs for PSP Added Value Services for Banking Services Platform.
+Official Product documentation is available [here](https://bankingservices.pagopa.it/docs/platform/apis/pagopa-banking-v4.0)

 ## Overview